deppong/renderer_rs/README.md

-# sdlrs template
+# Renderer_rs
-This is just a simple template for getting up and running with sdl in rust
+This is a 3D software renderer written from scratch using just sdl2.
+Mainly this is meant to be a learning project for me and not meant to be some high-performance software raytracer or something.
+I will be documenting my entire experience in the doc directory.

 # Building